ndegroot/canvasrobot/README.md

 Library which uses
 [Canvasapi](https://canvasapi.readthedocs.io/en/stable/getting-started.html)
-to provide a CanvasRobot class for GUI and commandline use (Rich) Uses
+to provide a CanvasRobot class for GUI and commandline use (Rich)
+## Uses
+...
+## Used
-Used in word2quiz library.
+in word2quiz library.

-Not ready for general use...
+Not yet ready for general use...

 ## Examples:
 ```Python